chef/monitoring-integration-automate/data-dog/DataDog-Dashboard-Setup-and-Configuration.md

 # Datadog Dashboards

-## What are Datadog dashboards used for
+## Usage of Datadog Dashboards

 * The dashboard allows us to analyze data from across our entire system in a single pane of glass.
-It enables our team to immediately benefit from dynamic views with no query language or coding required.
+It enables our team to immediately benefit from dynamic views without requiring query language or coding.

 * Widgets are major building blocks of the dashboard